-Ackman buys into Chipotle, expects to talk with management
+Ackman buys into Chipotle, to talk to management; shares jump

 BOSTON Activist investor William Ackman's hedge fund took a 9.9 percent stake in fast-casual Mexican food chain Chipotle Mexican Grill Inc (CMG.N), buying in after the once high-flying company was battered by food-safety issues.

 The billionaire manager said in a regulatory filing late on Tuesday that the company's shares, which closed at $414.07 on Tuesday, were undervalued and that he would be speaking with management.

-The share price jumped more than 5 percent in after-market trade on news that Ackman owned 2.9 million shares.
+Chipotle's shares rose as much as 8.7 percent to $450 in extended trading after Ackman's Pershing Square disclosed its ownership of 2.9 million shares in the company.

-Chipotle said that the company had learned of Pershing Square’s acquisition of its shares only on Tuesday and welcomed their investment, and appreciated the confidence they had expressed in Chipotle.
+Chipotle said it learned of Pershing Square’s acquisition only on Tuesday, welcomed their investment, and appreciated the confidence they had expressed in the company.

-Chipotle was tied to E. coli, salmonella and norovirus outbreaks last year and its shares tumbled 42 percent over the last 52 weeks.
+Chipotle was tied to E. coli, salmonella and norovirus outbreaks last year and its shares tumbled 42 percent over thelast 52 weeks.
 And in July, Mark Crumpacker, its chief creative and development officer, was arraigned on charges of possession of cocaine.
 The company put him on leave.

 Chipotle marks the first addition to Pershing Square Capital Management's highly concentrated portfolio in nearly a year and at a time the firm is still deep in the red after years of winning performance.
 A spokesman for Ackman declined to comment beyond the firm's filing.

 The investment in Chipotle puts the company squarely into the path of one of the industry's most powerful investors who has often handpicked chief executive officers and joined corporate boards to try and guide turnarounds.
-Chipotle was not immediately available for comment.

 Last month Pershing Square, which oversees $12 billion for pension funds and other wealthy investors, sold off the remainder of its investment in railway Canadian Pacific (CP.TO), freeing up some $1.5 billion.